On the splitting of weak nearly ${\cal C}$-manifolds: Introduction

+Recent interest in the $f$-structure among mathematicians is also motivated by the study of dyna\-mics and integration on contact foliations, $\mathfrak{g}$-foliations, and $s$-cosymplectic manifolds, see \cite{AM-1995,Alm-2024,Fin-2024,LSZ-2025}.
+Contact foliations generalize to higher dimensions the flow of the Reeb vector field on contact manifolds, and ${\cal K}$-structures are a particular case of uniform $s$-contact structures.

-In \cite{RP-2,RWo-2}, Rovenski et al. introduced metric structures on a smooth manifold that genera\-lize the almost Hermitian structure, almost contact metric structure, and metric $f$-structure.
-These so-called ``weak" metric structures (the~linear complex structure on the contact distribution is approximated by a nonsingular skew-symmetric tensor) made it possible to take a new look at the classical structures and find new applications in differential geometry and physics \cite{rst-63}.
-V. Rovenski defined the {weak nearly cosymplectic} and {weak nearly K\"{a}hler structures} (generalizing nearly cosymplectic and nearly K\"{a}hler structures, respectively), and under certain conditions obtained their decomposition, see \cite{rov-128}, generalizing the classical result in \cite{NDY-2018}.
-In~\cite{rst-61}, V. Rovenski initiated the study of a special class of metric $f$-manifolds called weak nearly $\cal C$-manifolds, which generalize nearly $\cal C$-manifolds.
-Guided by \cite{rov-128,rst-61}, in the paper we investigate the above question for the case of weak nearly~$\cal C$-manifolds.
+In \cite{RWo-2}, metric structures on a smooth manifold were introduced that generalize the almost Hermitian structure, the almost contact metric structure, and the metric $f$-structure.
+These so-called ``weak metric structures" (the~linear complex structure on the contact distribution is replaced by a nonsingular skew-symmetric tensor) allow us to revisit classical theory and discover new applications in the dynamics and integration on contact foliations, differential geometry of Killing vector fields, totally geodesic foliations and Ricci-type solitons, see \cite{rov2024}, and mathematical physics, see \cite{rst-144}.
+In \cite{rov-128}, weak nearly cosymplectic manifolds were defined, and their decomposition was proven under certain conditions, generalizing the classical result of \cite{NDY-2018}.
+In ~\cite{rst-61} a special class of weak metric $f$-manifolds, called weak nearly $\cal C$-manifolds, which generalize nearly $\cal C$-manifolds, was studied.

-In this article, we study the curvature and topology of weak nearly ${\cal C}$-manifolds and find conditions \eqref{E-nS-10} and \eqref{E-nS-04c} that are trivially satisfied by almost metric $f$-manifolds and under which weak nearly ${\cal C}$-manifolds are locally Riemannian products.
+Guided by \cite{rov-128,rst-61}, in the paper we investigate the above question for weak nearly~$\cal C$-manifolds.
+We~find conditions \eqref{E-nS-10} and \eqref{E-nS-04c} that are trivially satisfied by almost metric $f$-manifolds and under which weak nearly ${\cal C}$-manifolds are locally Riemannian products.
 In~Section~\ref{sec:01-ns}, following the introductory Section~\ref{sec:00-ns}, we recall necessary results on weak metric $f$-structures.
-In Section~\ref{sec:02-ns}, we formulate auxiliary lemmas on the extrinsic geometry and curvature of weak nearly ${\cal C}$- and weak nearly K\"{a}hler manifolds.
+In~Section~\ref{sec:04-ns}, we generalize some results of~\cite{NDY-2018,rov-128}.
+In~Theorem~\ref{T-4.4}, we characterize $(4+s)$-dimensional weak nearly ${\cal C}$-manifolds.
+In Theorem~\ref{Th-4.5}, we prove that a $(2n+s)$-dimensional weak nearly ${\cal C}$-manifold is locally the Riemannian product of either $\mathbb R^s$ and a weak nearly K\"{a}hler manifold, or, under certain conditions, a weak nearly K\"{a}hler manifold $(\bar M^{\,2n-4}, \bar{f},\bar g)$ with the property $\bar\nabla(\bar{f}^{\,2})=0$ and a weak nearly ${\cal C}$-manifold of dimension~$4+s$.
+Section~\ref{sec:02-ns} contains auxiliary lemmas on the differential geometry of weak nearly ${\cal C}$-manifolds.
+In particular, Lemma~\ref{L-R01} shows that their contact distribution is curvature invariant.
+This yields the following.